 Entering service in 2004, the 2,691-guest QM2 is no mere cruise ship.
 Instead, she is the world’s only ocean liner – the last example of that great breed built to sail with speed and comfort across thousands of miles of open ocean.
 With no direct rival, she is known and loved around the world.
 But is she as fantastic as they say?

 Well, first impressions count, and the welcome I receive as I embark is pretty special.
 I am clapped on board by a team of bellhops in striking scarlet uniforms, whose brass epaulettes sparkle like the polished wood that lines each deck.

 I’ve heard a lot about QM2 but nothing has prepared me for the beauty of her art deco-inspired interiors.
 With classic curved lines, sunburst carpets and a magnificently decorated atrium, she’s a stunning ship that manages to delight with her traditional furnishings while keeping the passenger experience bang up-to-date.
 But before I explore, I need to find my home for the next three days – a Queens Grill suite on deck 10.

-Decorated in soothing taupe and cream tones, my accommodation proves to be roomy and plush, with a plump bed, elegant couch and chaise longue, a marble bathroom (complete with proper tub), a walk-in wardrobe and a generously sized balcony.
+Decorated in soothing taupe and cream tones, my accommodations prove to be roomy and plush, with a plump bed, elegant couch and chaise longue, a marble bathroom (complete with proper tub), a walk-in wardrobe and a generously-sized balcony.